California church known for its anti-LGBTQ beliefs is bombed

 Federal agents are looking into a police report filed two weeks ago by the church’s pastor, Bruce Mejia, about an arson threat sent on social media, Eimiller said.

-The church did not answer calls on Saturday.
+The church did not answer calls Saturday.

 Researchers at the Southern Poverty Law Center have classified the church as one of 70 hate groups in the country that promote anti-LGBTQ sentiments.

-It is part of the New Independent Fundamental Baptist Movement, less than two dozen churches in the United States that are associated with anti-LGBTQ pastor Steven Anderson.
+It is part of the New Independent Fundamental Baptist Movement, fewer than two dozen churches in the United States that are associated with anti-LGBTQ pastor Steven Anderson.
 Anderson has been banned from 34 countries for his rhetoric that calls for the deaths of LGBTQ people, according to the civil rights group.

 The church’s teachings condemning same-sex marriage have attracted criticism and protests.
-An online petition by Keep El Monte Friendly, a group that organized the protests against First Works Baptist Church, to expel the church from El Monte has received nearly 15,000 signatures.
+An online petition by Keep El Monte Friendly, a group that organized the protests against First Works Baptist Church, to expel the church from El Monte has received more than 15,000 signatures.

 Negotiations were ongoing between local authorities, the church and protesters to mitigate tensions, Eimiller said.